3206 Prospect ave., Cleveland, Ohio. County/parish: Cuyahoga.

 1 contributing building.

-The Plaza was noted as a creative center of Cleveland's arts and music scene during the 1970s and '80s.
-The members of Pere Ubu lived in the apartment building, and the building can be seen on the cover of the band's 1978 album Dub Housing.
+The Plaza was a creative center of Cleveland's arts and music scene during the 1970s and 1980s.
+The members of Pere Ubu lived in the apartment building, which can be seen on the cover of the band's 1978 album Dub Housing.